hahmYoo/Error-Estimates-in-PINN/README.md

 # Error-Estimates-in-PINN
-The five examples used in Section 4, Numerical Experiments are available here.
+In our research, we have proven rigorously that the error function is dominated by the loss function.
+To validate our mathematical proofs we have conducted five numerical experiments and visually expressed that the error function is bounded by the loss function, and moreover that there is a significant correlation betweent the two functions in the PINN process.
+The five examples used in Section 4, Numerical Experiments, are available here.